SovereignCloudStack/standards/Standards/scs-0112-v1-volume-types.md

 ## Conformance Tests

-TO DO: the test script shall test the following:
+The script `/Tests/iaas/volume-types/volume-types-check.py` connects to an OpenStack environment and tests the following:

-- for each volume type: if its description starts with `[feat:....]`, then this prefix is a feature list (sorted, each entry at most once), and each entry is one of the possible features described here;
+- for each volume type: if its description starts with `[feat:....]`, then this prefix is a feature list (sorted, each entry at most once), and each entry is one of the possible features described here,
-  otherwise, an ERROR is produced
-- the recommended volume types are present (otherwise, a WARNING is produced)
+- the recommended volume types are present (otherwise, a WARNING is produced).

+The return code is zero precisely when the test could be performed and the conditions are satisfied.
+Otherwise, detailed errors and warnings are output to stderr.